 Fundamental Wilderness Skills

-8:30 a.m.
-Thursday to 5 p.m on Friday.
+8:45 a.m.
+Thursday to 5 p.m.
+Friday

-For anyone who wants to learn wilderness living, this is the class to take!
-Learn the four essentials of survival in this 2-day, overnight class: how to create and find fire, shelter, water and food.
+For anyone who wants to learn wilderness living, this is the first class to take!
+Learn the four essentials of survival in this two day, overnight class: how to create fire, shelter, disinfect water and forage for food.
 Designed for experienced outdoorsmen and novices alike, this class will familiarize the student with the empowering skill of creating fire using friction — the most important skill to know in the wild!

 Finally, students will learn various ways to find and purify water: from natural sunshine to your own, self-made water filter.
-Students will keep the tools they make (deadfalls, fishing tackle, filters, etc.) and class handouts.
+Breakfast is included.
+B.Y.O.T.
+(Bring your own tent).